rails/rails/guides/source/association_basics.md

 #### Methods Added by `belongs_to`

-When you declare a `belongs_to` association, the declaring class automatically gains 8 methods related to the association:
+When you declare a `belongs_to` association, the declaring class automatically gains numerous methods related to the association.
+Some of these includes:

-* `association`
 * `association=(associate)`
 * `build_association(attributes = {})`
 * `create_association(attributes = {})`